 Another question we often get asked is if you should use one large ultrawide monitor for trading or multiple smaller monitors.
 Just like the number of monitors you need, the choice comes down to personal preference.

 Ultrawide monitors are monitors that utilize an aspect ratio of 21:9.
-While some ultrawide monitors are flat screen, other ultrawide monitors come curved.
+While some ultrawide monitors are flat screens, other ultrawide monitors come curved.

 However, if your home office setup involves mounting your monitors, it’s best to avoid curved ultrawide monitors as their size and curvature can create complications when mounting.